Canan Bayram

-Canan Bayram (born 11 February 1966) is a German lawyer and politician (Alliance 90/The Greens).
-She is a member of the 19th German Parliament (Bundestag).
+Canan Bayram (born 11 February 1966) is a German lawyer and politician (Alliance 90/The Greens) who has served as a member of the German Parliament (Bundestag) since 2017.
 She was a member of the House of Representatives of Berlin from 2006 to 2017, when she was directly elected to the Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East electoral district in the 2017 federal election.
 From 2017 until 2021, she was the only Alliance 90/Green member of parliament to hold a direct mandate rather than being elected from the party list.
+Bayram decided against running for office in the 2025 federal because she lost confidence in the party's self-image and positions.

 Early life

 Bayram was born in Malatya, Turkey, and grew up in Germany in Nettetal and Brüggen.
 Later, she completed high school in Bonn and studied politics and law at the University of Bonn and passed her first law state exam.

 Early career

 After an internship and passing her second law state exam, Bayram worked as a jurist in various federal ministries.
 Since 2003, she has been a lawyer in Berlin-Friedrichshain with a focus on labour law and family law.